Time Complexity Analysis of Recursive Algorithms

 • Calculate the cost of additional operations for each recursive call.

 • Finally, add the cost of each level to determine the total cost of recursion.
-Simplify this expression to get the overall time complexity recursion in terms of big-O notation.
+Simplify this expression to get the overall time complexity in terms of big-O notation.

 Example: Analysis of merge sort using recursion tree method